oduerr/hsk/hsk5_flashcard_spec.md

 ### 4.40 Bug Fixes and UI Ploshing

 #### In the Gear Panel and settings in panel
-- Outdoor mode not funtional
+- Outdoor mode not functional
-One can choose the Auto mode in the gear settings but it has no effect.
+One can choose the Outdoor mode in the gear settings but it has no effect.
 Expected behavior as is if the auto mode is unchecked.
-A high contrast version if the auto mode is checked.
+A high contrast version if the auto mode is checked, all font are bold and increase the font size by factor of 2

 - Audio feedback does not change when checked or being unchecked.
-When unchecked, no sounds are played during the transition from a wrong card to a correct card.
-If it's checked, the beeps are played.
+When unchecked, no sounds must be played during the transition from a wrong card to a correct card.
+If it's checked, the beeps are played (as it is now)

-- Sections in the gear panel after the level, before voice, before info.
+- Sections in the gear panel after the level, before voice, before info (e.g. with small lines)

 - When starting the HsK level is not displayed and set

 - Add a dark / light mode toggle in the gear panel.

 - The default should be dark mode add a light mode in the app

+- Also implement the dark / light mode in the app

+#### Playback and Recording
+- The playback and recording are currently in top of all elements.
+They should move to one row about the card and displayed not displayed then the "gear" card is shown.

 #### In the Audio Recoring
-- Allow for new recoding
-- Show  recording and playback button top right
+- Show  recording and playback button top right ()
--
+- Allow for new recoding / rerecord add that right to the Replay button
+- Add the Spectrogram Recorded in the line below

+Update the version to 4.40 — 莉娜老师的版本

+### 4.50 Minor Changes

+#### Make adding a new level easier
+- It should be very easy to add a new level.
+- It should check the data directory on the server if there is a new card.
+If so, it should download it and integrate it.
+The order should be alphabetic order.
+This could also be English (but that should no be a problem).

+#### Make Playback Speed adjustable
+- Add a “Voice speed” slider in the gear menu, range e.g. 0.5–1.5.

+#### UI
+- Mic and Loudspeaker must be in a row above the card on the rigth side (see image)
+- Button in light mode hardly visible (see image)